wdawson/okta.github.io/_source/_posts/2018-05-10-build-video-chat-app-with-javascript-webrtc-and-okta.md

 layout: blog_post
 title: Build a Video Chat Service with JavaScript, WebRTC, and Okta
 author: rdegges
-description: "This post will demonstrate how to build a video chat service with JavaScript, WebRTC, and Okta."
+description: "This post shows how to build a video chat service with JavaScript, WebRTC, and Okta."
 tags: [video chat, JavaScript, WebRTC, Okta, chat service, saas, tutorial]
 tweets:
   - "Learn how to build a video conference service with WebRTC, JavaScript, and @okta >"